agarwalvipin/open_cfa/LOS/Equity/Reading 46.md

 4.  **Discount** the terminal value back to the present.
 5.  **Sum** the present values from steps 2 and 4 to get the intrinsic value of the stock.

-> **⭐ CFA Exam Tip:** This looks complex, but it's just a multi-step time value of money problem.
+> **⭐ <mark>EXAM TIP:</mark>:** This looks complex, but it's just a multi-step time value of money problem.
 Draw a timeline on your scrap paper during the exam to keep track of the cash flows.
 The most common mistake is forgetting to discount the terminal value back to today.

 -----